HaydenRoeder1/Fork-Knife/readme.txt

-To run the game, simply type "make" and then "./game"
+To run the game, simply type "make" and then "./game" in a linux terminal